WELCOME TO NMP 27

 AS A PARTICIPANT YOU WILL:

-• discover ways to help employees develop their self-leadership and be better team-workers
+• Discover ways to help employees develop their way of working and be better team- workers

 WHO WILL BENEFIT FROM NMP?